Find Trade Colleges

 Coordination: Adjusting actions in relation to others’ actions.

-Are There Job Opportunities for Bridge and Lock Tenders?
+Job Opportunities for Bridge and Lock Tenders

 The states with the most job growth for Bridge & Lock Tender are Oregon, Kentucky, and Florida.
 Watch out if you plan on working in West Virginia, Washington, or Texas.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Bridge and Lock Tenders is somewhere between $24,490 and $63,620.
+The average yearly salary of a Bridge & Lock Tender ranges between $24,490 and $63,620.

 Bridge and Lock Tenders who work in Minnesota, Illinois, or Iowa, make the highest salaries.